Dark-ue/Linkshare/readme.txt

-This site is still in devlopment.
+This project is in active development

-(c)Linkshare 2022